Baiju Bawra: In popular culture

-Baiju Bawra, a 1952 Hindi-language movie depicts a completely fictionalized version of Baiju's life.
+Baiju Bawra, a 1952 Hindi-language movie, depicts a completely fictionalized version of Baiju's life.
 The film was a big commercial success.
 In the movie, Tansen is known to be the greatest musician alive.
 Nobody is allowed to sing in the city unless he or she can sing better than Tansen.
 Anyone who attempts to sing, without doing it better than Tansen, is executed.
 Baiju's father dies when Tansen's sentry tries to stop him from singing.
 Years later, Baiju avenges his father's death by defeating Tansen in a musical duel.
+At the end of the movie, Baiju dies with Gauri by drowning in the lake.